Is the book of Acts historically reliable, in comparison to its own Greco-Roman writing culture? Many tables are included, to answer the question.

 In my translation and commentary on Acts, I came to nickname Luke “the Omitter” or “the Condenser.”
 Historians in his time gave themselves permission to omit or include data as the writers saw fit.
 Luke often omits the obvious because it would be redundant to include them.
 He requires the readers to fill in the gaps.
 Yet he does, naturally, provide other smaller details which support the historicity of his account.
-In short, I cannot give full reasons why he omits and includes data.
-I accept the fact, however, that he does omit and include data, yet this does not move his account into another genre like novel.
+In short, I cannot give full reasons why he omits or includes data.
+I accept the fact, however, that he does omit or include them, yet this does not move his account into another genre like the novel.

-Now let’s allow two prominent historians of the classical world (ancient Greece and Rome) to offer their verdict on Luke’s historical reliability and standing among ancient historians.
+Now let’s allow two prominent historians specializing in the classical world (ancient Greece and Rome) to offer their verdict on Luke’s historical reliability and standing among ancient historians.

 Rainer Riesner (p.
 326) quotes from two prominent German historians, who were not always friendly towards the NT and its production.